Two wheeler tyres – Different types, pros & cons

 Cons of Sport Touring Tyres

-1. May not excel in either sport or touring performance compared to specialized tyres
+1. May not excel in either sport or touring performance compared to specialised tyres

 6. Off-Road Tyres